 As a part of the gastrointestinal system, they do not belong in the urinary tract.
-These bacteria, however, have multiple little hairs called cilia that function like little feet that allow them to climb from the skin around the vagina, up the urinary tube (urethra), into the bladder.
+These bacteria, however, have multiple little hairs called cilia that function like little feet that allow them to climb from the skin up the urinary tube (urethra) into the bladder.

-If E. coli get into the bladder or the urethra, the body has ways of fighting them off.
-They include the obvious methods of simply flushing them out with the urine.
-But these bacteria have evolved ways of anchoring themselves to the cells of the urinary tract.
+If E. coli bacterium gets into the urinary tract, the body has ways of fighting it off.
+The obvious method is to simply flushing it out with the urine.
+But this pathogen has evolved ways of anchoring itself to the uroepithelial cells.

-They take advantage of receptors naturally found on the cells of the mucosal lining there.
-These receptors are like molecular “docking bays” for substances, which the cells need for their normal growth and development.
+It takes advantage of receptors naturally found on the mucosal lining there.
+These receptors are like molecular “docking bays” for substances which the cells need for their normal growth and development.

 Once inside the cell, E. coli can live and reproduce in safety, shielded from many of the body’s defensive immune responses.
-In fact, they are so sophisticated that when the body detects that cells have been infected and activates the cell suicide program to destroy the bacteria, E. coli can actually flee the dying host cell before it is flushed out, and look for new cells to invade!
+In fact, it is so sophisticated that, when the body detects that cells have been infected and activates the cell suicide program to destroy the invader, E. coli can actually flee the dying host cell before it is flushed out, and look for new cells to affect.

-Unfortunately, E. coli bacteria return in as many as 30 percent of women apparently “cured” by antibiotics!
-The pathogens are able to survive an antibiotic treatment by reverting to an inactive state.
+Unfortunately, E. coli bacteria return in as many as 30 percent of people apparently “cured” by antibiotics!
+These uropathogens are able to survive an antibiotic treatment by reverting to an inactive state.